Ninilchik Traditional Council

 Eligibility

-• 3 to 5 years of age (Must be 3 years of age by September 1st)
+• Ages: 3 to 5 years (Must be 3 years of age by September 1st)

 • Maximum Students: 12

-• Prospective students should have command of basic words and phrases such as “yes” or “no” and basic skills such as bathroom training.
+• Requirements: Basic words and phrases (e.g., “yes” or “no”) and basic skills such as bathroom training

 Eligibility

 The Ninilchik Traditional Council serves native students of Ninilchik School through the Johnson O’Malley program fund.
-The fund provides students and their families assistance with paying a variety of school program costs including preschool fees, sports and extracurricular activity fees, summer camp program fees, and costs associated other school-sponsored activities such as participating in the Close Up program in Washington, DC.
+This fund assists students and their families with various school-related costs, including preschool fees, sports and extracurricular activity fees, summer camp program fees, and expenses for other school-sponsored activities, such as participating in the Close Up program in Washington, DC.

-This invaluable program was created from the passage of the Johnson O’Malley Act by the US Congress in 1934 to help native students across the country engage in a broad spectrum of educational opportunities throughout their childhood and youth.
-Students who participate in early learning programs, educational camps, and extracurricular activities tend to get higher grades and demonstrate positive life skills throughout their adult lives.
+This invaluable program, established by the Johnson O’Malley Act passed by the US Congress in 1934, aims to help native students across the country engage in diverse educational opportunities throughout their childhood and youth.
+Participation in early learning programs, educational camps, and extracurricular activities has been shown to improve grades and foster positive life skills into adulthood.

 Eligibility

-• Native students attending Ninilchik school demonstrating a need for assistance to fund participation in school activities and school-sponsored extracurricular activities.
+• Native students attending Ninilchik School who demonstrate a need for assistance to fund participation in school activities and school-sponsored extracurricular activities

-• Ninilchik School students up to and including 12th grade.
+• Ninilchik School students from preschool through 12th grade

 Eligibility

-• Tribal members attending a 4-year accredited educational institution full-time (or 12+ credits)
+• Tribal members attending a 4-year accredited educational institution full-time (12+ credits)

 • Demonstrate unmet financial needs

-• Must submit copy of FAFSA eligibility assessment
+• Must submit a copy of the FAFSA eligibility assessment

 Adult Vocational Training

-The Adult Vocational Training program helps subsidize the costs of attending a vocational, technical, or other professional skills institute.
-Applicants must demonstrate that the field of training they will be studying will feasibly allow them to be employed in that field in order to help stem unemployment or underemployment.
-Alaska’s economy has long been dependent on a strong workforce comprised of many individuals with a variety of honed skills and trades, and the Adult Vocational Training program helps our collective economy.
+The Adult Vocational Training program helps subsidize the costs of attending vocational, technical, or professional skills institutes.
+Applicants must demonstrate that their chosen field of study will likely lead to employment, aiming to reduce unemployment or underemployment.
+Alaska’s economy relies on a diverse, skilled workforce, and this program supports that goal.

 Eligibility